Artem Sevastopolsky

 how to pronounce my last name: [see vast awe pole ski]

 I am a Ph.D. student at TUM (Visual Computing & AI lab led by prof. Matthias Nießner).
 Previously, I worked as a deep learning engineer at the Vision, Learning and Telepresence lab at Samsung AI Center Moscow and studied at Skoltech under supervision of prof. Victor Lempitsky.
-Currently, I am a research intern at Meta Reality Labs, Codec Avatars Team.
+I have recently been a research intern at Meta Reality Labs, Codec Avatars Team.

 At Samsung & Skoltech I worked on realistic differentiable rendering of 3D point clouds, human photo-to-texture synthesis, differentiable warping methods for view resynthesis and other projects.
 Previously, I was more into medical imaging at Lomonosov Moscow State University and in the industry.